 Vegan Aussie Rules Football: Summary of Test Results

-In late 2012 approximately 12 prototype vegan Australian Rules Footballs were manufactured by an Indian sporting goods factory from materials supplied and specified by Vegan Wares.
+In late 2012 approximately 12 prototype vegan Australian Rules Footballs were manufactured in Indian sporting goods factory from materials supplied and specified by Vegan Wares.
 The Indian factory has many years experience in the production of all kinds of sports balls, including Australian Rules footballs, and is regarded as a leader in its field.

 To evaluate the general reaction to the concept of a match grade vegan football, and the quality of the prototypes, comments were sought from experts and balls were given to two Australian Rules football clubs.